wagood/laralist/README.md

 # Packages
 * Laravel [Actions](https://laravelactions.com/).
 This package introduces a new way of organising the logic of your Laravel applications by focusing on the actions your applications provide.
 Instead of creating controllers, jobs, listeners and so on, it allows you to create a PHP class that handles a specific task and run that class as anything you want.

+* [Agent Detection](https://github.com/rmunate/AgentDetection) library offers a wide range of methods that allow you to discover and analyze the connection agent data in your application.

 * [Airdrop for Laravel](https://hammerstone.dev/airdrop/docs/main/overview) is a package that speeds up your code deploys by skipping your asset build step whenever possible.
 <!-- assets -->